uw-dims/trident-training-manual/docs/source/grouplifecycle.rst

 The user can always change their username using the ``Username`` page in the ``User`` perspective of the portal.
-See Figure :ref:`userUsername` in Section :ref:`usermanagement`.
+See Figure :ref:`userUsername` in Section :ref:`userManagement`.
 The email must be the correct, valid email address to which the user wishes to receive communications regarding initial Trident use.
 Email addresses can be changed, added, or deleted once the user has Trident access.
-See the Section :ref:`useremailmanagement`.
+See the Section :ref:`userEmailManagement`.

 Additionally, a trust group admin must set the user's initial password.
-The user can change their password via the ``Password`` page in the ``User`` perspective (see Section :ref:`userpasswordchange``).
+The user can change their password via the ``Password`` page in the ``User`` perspective (see Section :ref:`userPwdChange``).
 The initial password must be set by the administrator and then passed along to the user either through out-of-band means or via an encrypted message.